Middle East sanctions trouble stock markets

 The banking sector, which tends to take a hit from a low interest rate environment, was down 0.83 per cent, while the financial sector dropped 0.5 per cent.

-The prospect of more monetary stimulus for the economy has helped Wall Street’s main indexes rise a least 6.5 per cent this month, with the S&P 500 hitting a record high last week.
+The prospect of more monetary stimulus for the economy has helped Wall Street’s main indices rise a least 6.5 per cent this month, with the S&P 500 hitting a record high last week.

 The communication services sector fell 1.35 per cent and the technology sector 0.72 per cent, the most among the 11 major S&P sectors.